OleHolmNielsen/GPAW-benchmark-2023/README.md

 for the host/node CPU architecture.
 Therefore all software must be built on the same type of CPU architecture that the software will eventually run on.
-If you build software on an older CPU architecture, the code will only use CPU instructions available on the old CPU architecture, and hence potentially be mush slower than it should be!
+If you build software on an older CPU architecture, the code will only use CPU instructions available on the old CPU architecture, and hence potentially be much slower than it should be!

 The CPU architecture may be printed using the command: